jvialu03/Vialu_J_DataVizPt1/README.md

 To see the thesis and the roadmap for this project, go to: [Olympic Data Viz Roadmap](https://docs.google.com/document/d/1PZfrNhpdUeJh-R_LF3Ufs6oFge0H9v4nmbSWyGey6NE/edit)

 ### Prerequisites
-Git, and editor and photoshop
+Git, an editor and photoshop

 ## Author
 - Jairus Vialu